Anushkatech5/portfolio/README.md

 # Modern Next.js Portfolio

 Welcome to my portfolio, built with Next.js, Three.js, Framer Motion, and TailwindCSS.
-This project is designed to showcase my skills and experience in a visually engaging and professional manner.
+This site highlights my skills and projects through a dynamic and interactive design.

 ## 🌐 Live Deployment